 Every once in a while, I'll see a retweet of this image explaining the discrete Fourier transform (DFT) by Stuart Riffle:

-While a complete theoretical understanding this equation requires the some prerequisite knowledge to precisely decompose, it's visually apparent to observe how coloring the components might help form an intuitive understanding of the math.
+While a complete theoretical understanding this equation requires the some prerequisite knowledge to precisely decompose, it's visually apparent to observe how coloring the components might assist in learning this formula.

-In particular, this hybrid interative + literate model separates the technique from other resources where programmers share vignettes of solutions (like bl.ocks or Shadertoy).
+In particular, this hybrid interative & literate model separates the technique from other resources where programmers share smaller vignettes of solutions (like bl.ocks or Shadertoy).
 The interactivity of the sketches adds a dimension of learnability that speaks to people who like to approach new concepts with an abundance of variable-tweaking and knob-fiddling.
-Often, research papers fail to describe terms and units used in nicely formatted LaTeX papers, so I find the resources below doublely useful as a reminder on how to transfer technical information in the absence of of a concrete reference like source code.

 As a final thought, it would be interesting to see a common web platform for sharing these kinds of visual/interactive explanations.
 The machine learning community leans heavily on Jupyter notebooks.
 An ideal combination might be some remix of features across Codepen, Jupyter, and Shadertoy.